nlpope/Phrase-Hunter-Game/README.md

 ## Getting Started
 Shall we play a game?!

-Once you click 'Start Game' try your luck out and guess the phrase, either by pressing a key or selecting a key.
+Once you click 'Start Game' try your luck out and guess the phrase, either via keyboard or selecting an onscreen key.

 I will give you five chances to do so before I call it quits!

 Will you make Squidward happy or annoyed?
 Your choice....

 ### Extras

+Incorporated Daniel Eden's 'animate.css' to add bounce in effect

 Added Squidward gifs to win or loose screen.